ShowTrak/ShowTrak-SDK-Android-Demo/README.md

 Then tap Connect.

-If the server is running on the same Mac as the Android emulator, use `10.0.2.2` as the Server IP.
+If the server is running on the same computer as the Android emulator, use `10.0.2.2` as the Server IP.

 ## Adopt the device